Nick97-git/amazon-reviews/backend/README.md

 4. At src\main\resources\application.properties use your username (spring.datasource.username)
 and password (spring.datasource.password) for PostgreSQL Server to create a connection.

-5. Change a path to log file at src\main\resources\application.properties - logging.file.name.
+5. Change a path to log file at src\main\resources\application.properties if you want - logging.file.name.

 6. Run the project.